 As solar, wind, and gas replace dirtier coal in the regional electricity network, there will also be environmentalist-led pressure to stop heating homes with fossil fuels and instead adopt electric-powered heaters like those used in Quebec and the Pacific Northwest.
 This too would be likely to cause overnight electricity prices to rise.
 Quebec, for example, uses electric-powered heating and so has its electricity demand peak during frigid winter nights, whereas Ontario primarily uses gas-powered heating and therefore has its electricity demand peak during hot summer days.
 Should Ontario or nearby US states switch over to electric heating in order to reduce carbon and methane emissions from natural gas, the region’s overnight electricity usage will rise.

-The need to help support solar and wind power could lead as well to the building of more pumped-hydro facilities, which pump water uphill so it can flow back downstream through a turbine when power is in high demand, such as when the weather is cloudy and wind-less.
+The need to help support solar and wind power could lead as well to the building of more pumped-hydro facilities, which pump water uphill so that it can flow back downstream through a turbine when other power sources are in low supply, such as when solar panels are blocked by clouds or the wind is not blowing.
 There has been talk lately of building more pumped hydro in Ontario, in places like Niagara and Marmora, as pumped hydro is the most efficient form of electricity storage.
 Given that Ontario’s daytime power is not cheap (at least, not by Canadian or American standards), this water would be pumped at night.
-It is an energy-intensive process, however, requiring 20 percent or so more energy to pump uphill than is gained from releasing back downhill.
+It is an energy-intensive process, however, requiring 20 percent or so more energy to pump uphill than is generated from releasing it back downhill.
 Thus it would lead overnight prices to rise.

 In closing, any electric-vehicle policy approach that assumes that Ontario’s overnight electricity costs will remain cheap is probably a shortsighted one.
 Ontario’s overnight electricity costs are likely to rise substantially as a result of natural gas replacing coal, robots working slavishly every night, and the move towards cleaner sources of energy like wind power and, especially, solar power.